-Mail the completed Joint Application form, along with 3 copies, to the appropriate office of the New York State Department of Environmental Conservation (NYSDEC).
-Include 4 sets of photographs of the project vicinity and drawings with the Joint Application Form.
+Submit the completed Joint Application form to the appropriate office of the New York State Department of Environmental Conservation (NYSDEC).
+Include photographs of the project vicinity and drawings with the Joint Application Form.

 Instructions for Permit Applications in New Jersey